Volunteer Reward Program

 You spend the first half hour of your shift setting up the lobby and prepping for concession sales that night — making sure the space is clean and learning or reviewing our pricing and point of sale system.

-Once the house is open (around 7:30pm), you will help verify vaccine records in the box office.
+Once the house is open (around 7:30pm), you will help check the audience in at the box office.
 At intermission, you will help sell concessions.
 There will be some light trash pick-up after the performance ends to keep our theater clean, and then you’ll be free to go home around 10pm.
 Your shift will run about three hours in total.

 How do I get involved?